earth-system-radiation/pyRTE-RRTMGP/README.md

 The current code in this repo are early experiments with the goal of exploring details fo the Fortran works and testing different options for creating an interface with C.
 Later on, we will use this knowledge to bind it with Python

-## Prerequisites
+### Prerequisites

-pyRTE-RRTMGP is currently only tested on x86_64 architecture with Linux and MacOS.
-The package might also work with other architectures (such as Apple Silicone or Linux ARM), but this is not tested.
+pyRTE-RRTMGP is currently only tested on x86_64 architecture with Linux and macOS.

 To build and install the package, you need the conda package manager.
 If you don't have conda installed, you can install it from [here](https://docs.conda.io/en/latest/miniconda.html).